mattburgess/webmencoder/README.md

 ## TODO

 * Error handling
-* Allow audio stream id -> language mappings to be passed in at runtime instead of being hardcoded; these are unlikely to be consistent across input files
+* Allow audio stream ID -> language mappings to be passed in at runtime instead of being hardcoded; these are unlikely to be consistent across input files

 ## License